-- 50k Driving Directions (All crew members will use these driving directions for 2021 edition)
+- 50k Driving Directions (All crew members will use these driving directions for the 2021 edition)

-- 100k Driving Directions (All crew members will use these driving directions for 2021 edition)
+- 100k Driving Directions (All crew members will use these driving directions for the 2021 edition)

 - Your crew is your personal responsibility.
 If your crew disregards parking instructions, race rules, directions or requests from race officials, you (the racer) will be disqualified from the race.
 DO NOT UNDER ANY CIRCUMSTANCE DRIVE DOWN THE LEVEL B, MINIMUM MAINTENANCE ROADS!!!!

 - A crew member is defined as any individual who provides material support to a runner in the event.